fortran-lang/stdlib/doc/specs/stdlib_stats.md

 Returns the median of all the elements of `array`, or of the elements of `array` along dimension `dim` if provided, and if the corresponding element in `mask` is `true`.

-After that the elements are sorted in an increasing order, e.g. `array_sorted = sort(array)`, the median of the elements of `array` is defined as the "middle" element.
+The median of the elements of `array` is defined as the "middle" element, after that the elements are sorted in an increasing order, e.g. `array_sorted = sort(array)`.
 If `n = size(array)` is an even number, the median is:

 ```
 median(array) = array_sorted( floor( (n + 1) / 2.))